feklee/genetic/README.md

   a chromosome (array of numbers) and expects a number to be returned.
 JSGA will try to maximize the fitness function.
 - `size` is the number of individuals in the population.
 This must be an even number.
+- `seed` is used to fill the first individuals of the initial population.
+The remaining individuals are random.
 - `children` is the number of offsping each pair of parents will produce.
 The default is 4.
 - `mutationRate` is the rate of random mutations, in mutations/number.
 That